Sam Smith Poetry

 Dear Gentle Crab—

 I wait the way the shore waits tides, with patience shaped by trust and time, knowing you’ll come when stars align, when now becomes a yours-and-mine.
 Visit me when your heart feels safe, when distance loosens, and fear grows small— I’ll be right here, arms open wide, still, steady, waiting through it all.
-Come when you’re ready, gentle crab.
-The moon already knows the way.
+Come when you’re ready, gentle crab man, the moon already knows the way.

 My Emotional Crab—